hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

 - Simple way to access servers, storage, databases and a set of application services.
 - Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

-Gmail, Dropbox, Netflix, Facebook, Instagram, Twitter, etc. are all cloud computing.
+Gmail, Dropbox, Netflix, Facebook, Instagram, Twitter, etc. are all cloud services.

 ### The Deployment Models of the Cloud

-- Private Cloud
+- Private Cloud: Rackspace
   - Cloud services used by a single organization, not exposed to the public.
   - Complete control.
   - Security for sensitive applications.
   - Meet specific business needs.
-- Public Cloud
+- Public Cloud: Azure, AWS, GCP
   - Cloud resources owned and operated by a third-party cloud service provider delivered over the Internet.
   - Six advantages of public cloud:
     - No upfront infrastructure investment.